-is the type of operator.
-It should have a value of 'cross' for a crossover operator, 'mut' for a mutation operator, 'obj' for an objective function, or 'sel' for a selector. is optional, used only for mutation and crossover operators, and specifies the segment in which the operator resides.
-It is necessary only for multisegment encoding.
-The default value if seg is not specified is 1. specifies the name of a particular property to be set. specifies the value to be assigned to the corresponding property name.
-Multiple property name-value pairs can be supplied in a SetProperty call.
+seg is optional, used only for mutation and crossover operator specifies the segment in which the operator resides.
+It is near only for multisegment encoding.
+The default value if seg specified is 1. pname specifies the name of a particular property to be set. specifies the value to be assigned to the corresponding priname.
+Multiple property name-value pairs can be supplied. ' for a for an pvalue specifies the value to be assigned to the corresponding pr essary SetProperty call.
+1 0